SagarDBhatt/MIT-Designing-and-Building-AI-Products-and-Services/README.md

   networks and more sophisticated deep neural networks.
 - Finally, you’ll reach the end of the module with an investigation into an architecture developed to deal with sequence
   data: recurrent neural networks.

+### [3.1] Task - Identify the application of Neural Network OR deep learning algorithm in business.

+- Neural Network / Deep learning Algorithm in Auto Insurance claims appraisal - https://scholar.smu.edu/cgi/viewcontent.cgi?article=1181&context=datasciencereviewLinks to an external site.

+- Neural networks and deep learning algorithms, particularly Convolutional Neural Networks (CNNs), are applicable in the auto insurance industry for tasks such as claims processing, damage assessment, fraud detection, and risk modeling.
+A paper in the SMU Data Science Review explores applying deep learning, computer vision, and neural networks to automotive damage appraisal, proposing a workflow combining image analysis and statistical modeling to predict claim costs.

+- The article indicates that this method, using an advanced neural network algorithm and techniques like Mask R-CNN, can improve accuracy and efficiency, potentially cutting labor costs by half and reducing appraisal time from days to hours.